Coder731/Portfolio-Project-3-from-template/PLAN.md

 Consider player 1 player 2

-## This Step: Add assignment for incorporating user choice into board
+## Deprecated: This Step: Add assignment for incorporating user choice into board

 use code:
     values["a"] = the_new_value

-## Next Step: present board
+## Deprecated: Next Step: present board

+## This Step:
+Change first Square to an X on user input